Bankruptcy Assistance Program For Low Income Bankruptcy HelpPosted on: December 24, 2014

 No, we’re not pulling your leg.
 With court costs, filing fees and trustee services, it can cost between $1,500 and $2,500 to go bankrupt.
 The financial plight of some people can be so severe that it may seem on the face of things that they cannot afford to go bankrupt.

 To address this situation, in 1993, the Federal Government created a special program, called the Bankruptcy Assistance Program.
-Under BAP, a person unable to afford the normal costs of filing a bankruptcy is able to secure the services of a trustee – the first necessary step in going bankrupt.
+Under BAP, a person unable to afford the normal costs of filing a personal bankruptcy is able to secure the services of a trustee – the first necessary step in going bankrupt.

 More on the process later.
 To be eligible for BAP, a person must not: